prestia/mediumtonys/_posts/2023-8-21-e30-touring-specs.md

 ![Picture of E30 Touring interior with custom upholstery.](assets/img/1988-e30-touring-interior.jpg)

 ## Details
 This slicktop 320i was originally imported from Italy by a dealer prior to COVID.
 It's had two prior U.S. owners.
 The first runs Dynasport in Portland, OR; the second was a customer of Dynasport who purchased the car and sold it to me.
 All modifications happened prior to my ownership except for the engine swap.
-The original M20B20 was replaced with an M54B30 from an e46 330i.
+The original M20B20 and gearbox were replaced with an M54B30 and 5-speed manual from an E46 330i.

 ## Modifications
 * M54B30 and 5-speed ZF manual transmission